astorije/cryptic/README.md

 ### I don't have access to the Internet

 The `wget` command assumes that you have access to the Internet.
 If not, download the script on another machine that is connected.
 Copy the file on a USB key and paste it in the *Home* folder (accessible through the second icon from the *Launcher*, the main menu on the left).
-Open a *Terminal* and type the following lines:
+Open a *Terminal* and type the following line:

-    chmod +x cryptic.sh
+    . cryptic.sh
-    ./cryptic.sh

 ### I get the error "This script must be run from a live session"